 Practically every client we handle requires a mobile version of their website.
 It has officially become a necessity.
 And why not?
 After all, more than 50% of website traffic comes from smartphones.

 With new devices coming up practically every day, it's hard to keep up with the countless new resolutions.
 Imagine having to design a website for a dozen different resolutions.
 Did you like the sound of it?
 Of course not!
-It's possibly the worst nightmare of any web designer.
+It's possibly the worst nightmare of any mobile developer.

 But what about the well-structured websites that look just the same on devices with different screen resolutions?
 Well, one thing is for sure that no one creates different versions of websites to fit different screen resolutions.
 So, what is it then?